 First and foremost, OCD medication can transform lives.
 These medications help quiet obsessive thoughts and reduce compulsive behaviors.
 As a result, you’ll find it easier to participate in therapy and enjoy daily activities.

-However, medication works best when combined with therapy.
+Medication for mental health disorders often work best when combined with therapy.
+They work in tandem.
+The medication can help you get to the point where you feel ready to seek further support and learn more about your thoughts and behaviors and where they’re coming from.
 In fact, many psychiatrists recommend this comprehensive approach.
 Together, medication and therapy create a powerful treatment strategy.

 Types of OCD Medication Your Philadelphia Psychiatrist May Prescribe